Club / stadium contact for disabled supporters

-Both home and away fans can use accessible toilets inside the stadium located on the concourses in the East or Main Stands.
-The club shop is accessible for all fans but does not have a low level serving counter ( to be re fitted summer 2012).
-Catering kiosks in the home and away section have low level serving counters and so are fully accessible.
+There are 15 accessible toilets located under the concourses, main reception and within the East Stand.
+The club shop is accessible for all fans but does not have a low level serving counter.
+The matchday ticket office has a low level serving counter as well as the catering kiosks in the home and away section and so are fully accessible.

 Accessible services & information

 The ticket office has a portable hearing loop installed.
 There are Match commentaries are available via 12 digital radios and headphones available from the disability liaison officer.
 This service is free of charge and available to away supporters.

 Facilities for assistance dogs are available, but the Club request notification in advance of the fixture.